-The design of the chlorination system shall provide a means to measure the flow rate of treated water as a basis for dosing.
+The design of the chlorination system design shall have provide a means to measure the flow rate of treated water, which is critical to operation of flow-proportioned disinfectant as a basis for dosing.

 Guidance: In most circumstances, a commercial flow meter will be necessary to satisfy this requirement.
 In unusual circumstances, for example, where the availability of electrical power may be problematic, an exception-to-rule may be warranted to allow the use of a calibrated staff gauge or a calibrated v-notch weir, in an appropriate hydraulic structure such as a surface water intake box or a spring collection box outlet wall.